Air Atlantique: History

 G-AMRA at Jersey, May 1982.
 Wearing the colours of former operator Eastern Airways.
 A small Royal Mail logo can be seen on the door.

 Between 1981 and 1982 the company purchased additional DC-3s and was awarded a lucrative postal contract on behalf of Royal Mail.
-A three year aerial survey contract was also awarded to Air Atlantique by the Ordnance Survey which led to the establishment of the Atlantic Surveys subsidiary.
+A three-year aerial survey contract was also awarded to Air Atlantique by the Ordnance Survey which led to the establishment of the Atlantic Surveys subsidiary.
 An engineering base was set up in the former British United Airways hangar at Blackpool airport which became the main UK operating base.
 Three Dakotas stationed at Blackpool operated newspaper flights to Belfast and the Isle of Man, with other aircraft operating nightly mail flights on the Glasgow-East Midlands-Luton and Newcastle-Liverpool runs.

 In 1984, the company relocated all cargo operations to Stansted Airport under the subsidiary Atlantic Air Transport.
 At the same time, an association was formed with Instone Air Line.
 Instone imported two Bristol Freighters from New Zealand in 1981 to operate freight services; having sold one in 1984 it transferred the second to the Air Atlantique AOC.
 Air Atlantique operated the aircraft on behalf of Instone until 1987 when it was sold.

-G-BISU at Manchester, October 1987, wearing hybrid Instone/Atlantic Air Transport titles.